 The CEO's performance is periodically reviewed by the Nomination Committee and the Remuneration Committee (each discussed in more detail in sections 2.1 and 8.1 below) in accordance with agreed performance parameters.

-A performance evaluation of the CEO and senior executives took place during the reporting period and was conducted in accordance with the process described above.
+A performance evaluation of the CEO and senior executives took place during the year ended 30 June 2018 and was conducted in accordance with the process described above.

 2. STRUCTURE THE BOARD TO ADD VALUE

 2.1 Nomination Committee